DaveSkender/Stock.Indicators/docs/GUIDE.md

 ## Cleaning history

 Historical quotes are automatically cleaned on every call to the library.
-This is needed to do minimal basic data quality checks and to ensure that it is sequenced properly.
-You do not need to pre-clean your historical quotes; however, there are some scenarios where it may be advantageous.
+This is needed to do minimal basic data quality checks and to ensure that it is sequenced properly.  **You do not need to pre-clean your historical quotes**; however, there are some scenarios where it may be advantageous.
 While the library is quite fast, there is a very small performance cost to cleaning that can add up if you are doing massive bulk operations on a given static `history`, such as computing every indicator or every possible permutation of an indicator.

 If you intend to use the same composed `IEnumerable<Quote> history` in multiple calls and want to optimize speed, we recommend you pre-clean it so that it does not perform that operation on every call to the library.
 If you pre-clean, the provided `history` will be used as-is without re-cleaning.